Advocating for Clients After a Life-Changing TBI

 Brain damage can require long-term treatment, extensive rehabilitation, and permanent adjustments to a person’s life.
 If you’ve suffered a traumatic brain injury as the result of another person’s negligence, you may be entitled to monetary compensation from the parties responsible.

-At Meyerkord & Kurth, our St. Louis traumatic brain injury lawyers have more than 100 years of collective experience representing clients in these injury cases, providing individuals affected by TBIs with award-winning, innovative legal counsel.
+At Meyerkord & Kurth, our St. Louis catastrophic injury lawyers have more than 100 years of collective experience representing clients in these injury cases, providing individuals affected by TBIs with award-winning, innovative legal counsel.
+Contact us to discuss your legal options today.

 Call Meyerkord & Kurth at (800) 391-4318 or send us an online message to schedule a free consultation to discuss your legal options.